International Visitor Survey methodology

 The outputs from the analysis are released at 11am on a predetermined date, which can be found on our data release calendar.

-The outputs for June 2024 include data visualisations on the Tourism Evidence and Insights Centre (TEIC), broken down by country or travel purpose.
-Measures in bold are provided for the year ending June 2024.
-All measures are provided for the June 2024 quarter.
+- data visualisations on the Tourism Evidence and Insights Centre (TEIC), broken down by country or travel purpose.
+All measures are provided for the September 2024 quarter.
+For the year ending September 2024, most measures are provided except for ‘activities, including places visited’.

 - total spend